Envío gratuito en pedidos superiores a 100 dólares.

 • Vinegar Rinse: Add half a cup of white vinegar to the rinse cycle to remove odors and residue.

-Always avoid chlorine bleach, as it can damage fabric and reduce absorbency.
-Keeping stain removal simple and gentle preserves the quality of eco-friendly nappies.
+Never use chlorine bleach, as it can damage fabric and lower absorbency.
+Simple, gentle stain removal helps keep eco-friendly nappies in good condition.

 Storage Solutions

-Proper diaper storage ideas keep used nappies contained and ready for washing.
-Use a waterproof diaper pail or wet bag to store dirty nappies.
-These containers lock in moisture and odors, maintaining nappy hygiene.
-Choose breathable bags to reduce mildew risk.
+Good storage keeps used nappies contained and ready for washing.
+Use a waterproof diaper pail or wet bag for dirty nappies.
+These containers hold in moisture and odors, helping keep things hygienic.
+Choose breathable bags to lower the risk of mildew.

 Some tips for storing nappies include: